Lahiri Lahiri Lahirilo: Cast

+Production

+After the release of Yuvaraju, no producer approached Chowdary with directorial opportunities which led to Chowdary floating his production company titled "Bommarillu" and to have a story that has multiple pairs, that belongs to different generation and age groups which became Lahiri Lahiri Lahirilo, titled after the song from Mayabazar.

+Choudary originally planned the film with actors Hari Krishna, Prakash raj, and Rajendra Prasad with Bhanu Priya pairing opposite Hari Krishna, Ramya Krishna for Prakash Raj, and Sanghavi for Rajendra Prasad since Prakash Raj was banned by MAA association and Ramya Krishna was busy with Tamil films, Choudary thought of selecting Sai Kumar but finally chosen Suman for that character with Rachana being his pair.
+Rajendra Prasad was replaced by Vineeth.
+Debutant Aditya was chosen as lead actor.

 Soundtrack

 The soundtrack of this film is composed by M. M. Keeravani and all the lyrics were written by Sirivennela Seetharama Sastry.
 The soundtrack received positive reviews.
 The sound track included huge number of tracks and lengthy songs which met with huge success.
 The tracklist featured eminent singers like Keeravani himself, K.S.Chitra, Sonu Nigam, Udit Narayan, Kumar Sanu, Sukhwinder Singh, Sunitha Upadrashta, P. Unnikrishnan, Kalyan Koduri & Ganga.
 All the tracks were hit tracks, but the track "Kallaloki Kallu Petti" sung by K.S.Chitra and Udit Narayan became a huge chartbuster.
 "Mantramedo", "Ohoho Chilakkamma", "Nesthama", "Lahiri Lahiri Lahirilo" were other chartbusters.
+Telugu Cinema wrote "Keeravani's musical score is passable.
+He tried a few melody based tunes but somehow, the soul is missing.
+First half of the songs in the album sound slightly better than the second half.
+However, it is painful to see this senior music director going after Bollywood singers, while new and young music directors in Tollywood are experimenting with fresh and talented telugu singers.
+Most of them do not make a pleasant listening.
+This album clearly suffers from a bad choice of play back singers.
+It could have been an above average album, but thanks to the Bollywood singers, it just ends up as an ordinary fare."